albarracinm/albarracinm.github.io/about.md

 **Marcelo Albarracin**

 This webpage has been designed to publish information regarding XYZ and to learn how to build a web page.
-Thank you for coming and being patient while I am practicing how to develope this new skills
+Thank you for coming and being patient while I am practicing how to develope this new skill

-It is built on [Poole](https://github.com/poole/poole) and [Pure](https://purecss.io/).

-For more information about Not Pure Poole, please browse the [README](https://github.com/vszhub/not-pure-poole) file.